-I am delighted to report that the Provincetown Arts Press will be reprinting Building Provincetown in the summer of 2021 — this time in full color.
-Watch this space for more information.
+I am delighted to report that the Provincetown Arts Press reprinted Building Provincetown in the summer of 2021 — this time in full color.
+You can order it from the Press through this link.

 Please see the revised entry on Building Provincetown 2020.